hps/heartland-woocommerce-plugin/readme.txt

 3. A view of the Manage Cards section.

 == Changelog ==
+= 1.8.0 =
+* Heartland Gift and Loyalty support
+* Fix issues with MasterPass and production accounts

 = 1.7.2 =
 * Bug Fix - Resolves WooCommerce PayPal collision
 * Improvement - Sets Heartland PayPal enabled flag to false for new installs